malvikasharan/surrounded-by-giants/code-of-conduct.md

 - Focus on what is best for the community
 - Show courtesy and respect towards other community members

-If you believe someone is violating the Code of Conduct, we ask that you report it to by emailing us via [csg.womeninscience@gmail.com](mailto:csg.womeninscience@gmail.com).
+If you believe someone is violating the Code of Conduct, we ask that you report it the owner of this page by emailing [email.surroundedbygiants@gmail.com](mailto:email.surroundedbygiants@gmail.com email.surroundedbygiants@gmail.com).
 We, the core members of this community, will take the appropriate action to address the situation.

 Our open source community strives to: